andyw8/andyw8.github.io/_posts/2020-03-14-tdd-rails-helper.markdown

 ## Final Steps

-Eventually, you'll have moved every test over to the new `rails_helper`.
+Eventually, you'll have moved every test over to the new `rails_helper.rb`.
 You can now delete `legacy_helper.rb`.
 You may also discover there gems in your Gemfile which are no longer needed, and can be dropped.
 You may also be able to remove unused files from `spec/support` if they are no longer referenced.